Monk 36 Limerick at anchor in the San Juan Islands at sunset

 How to Make the Perfect Margarita

 Happy National Margarita Day!
 We sure are glad to be in Mexico for this special day.
 Here is the recipe for our favorite Grapefruity Margaritas.
 Cheers!
-1 fresh squeezed grapefruit 2-3 fresh squeezed oranges 1-2 fresh squeezed limes 2/3 cup Grand Marnier 1 cup of good Tequila I try to do about a 1:1 ratio of juice to liquor, so add more liquor if you have particularly juicy fruits.
-We like to shake our drinks in [...]
+1 fresh squeezed grapefruit 2-3 fresh squeezed oranges 1-2 fresh squeezed limes 2/3 cup Grand Marnier 1 cup of good Tequila I try to do about a 1:1 ratio of juice to liquor, so add more liquor if [...]

 Feb11, 2013